 The Foundation supports civil society led projects designed to advance participatory governance.
 Through grant making and capacity development work in partnership, the Foundation selects and works with partners that take an innovative approach to strengthening the ability of civic voices to engage with governance institutions and influence public discourse towards more participatory governance systems.
 Ultimately, the Foundation seeks to ensure that policy and government institutions are more effective contributors to development through the influence of civil society.

 The successful candidate will have experience of working in the field of monitoring and evaluation as well as knowledge management.
 You will have an excellent understanding of monitoring and evaluation techniques, with a good understanding of civil society organisations.
-You will ideally have had experience of working outside the UK, in developing countries.
+You will ideally have had experience of working outside the UK, in the Global South.
 You will have a sound understanding of international development issues.
 You will be a self-starter who is able to prioritise your own workload and multi task as required.
 You will have excellent IT skills along with a can-do attitude.

 Tuesday 3 December 2019 at 1pm GMT